SpoolFi/spool-v2-core/README.md

 forge script script/LocalMainnetInitialSetup.s.sol --fork-url http://localhost:8545 --broadcast
 ```

+The addresses of deployed contracts will be listed in the `deploy/local-mainnet.contracts.json` file, and the detailed broadcast in the `broadcast/LocalMainnetInitialSetup.s.sol/` folder.

-deploy and verify on Tenderly with the following call:
+deploy and verify on Tenderly (`mainnet-staging`) with the following:

+- set `FOUNDRY_PROFILE` in `.env` to `mainnet-staging`

 ```
 forge script MainnetInitialSetup --rpc-url $TENDERLY_TESTNET_URL \
  --slow \